Security is the number one priority of the FarGen project and safeguarding participant’s private life and trust between the parties is crucial.

 The only person holding the key to the anonymity, meaning that this person has access to both names and numbers, is the clinician responsible for FarGen.
-In addition, the director of the Genetic Biobank and an IT consultant will have administrative access.
+In addition, some employees of the Faroese Health Authority and an IT consultant will have administrative access.

 There are scenarios, of varying likelihood, in which anonymity could, in theory, be breached, e.g. if somebody violates the rules of confidentiality or hackers and thieves crack the anonymity.
 FarGen complies with procedures that govern how to handle, transfer and store data securely in accordance with Faroese statutory data security requirements.

-FarGen also meets the customary standards of anonymity and data security when collecting samples for the Genetic Biobank’s Registry of Tissue.
+FarGen also meets the customary standards of anonymity and data security when collecting samples for the Faroese Health Authority’s Registry of Tissue.

 If a research project is launched that needs your data, your consent will be required in order for that project to access your data.
-Such a research project must always be authorised by the Research Ethics Council, Data Protection Agency and the Genetic Biobank before it can start, and access will only be granted to anonymised data.
+Such a research project must always be authorised by the Research Ethics Council, the Faroese Health Authority and follow the regulations of the Faroese Data Protection Agency before it can start, and access will only be granted to anonymised data.

 Read more about research projects.